blakecwyu/Power_BI_Data_Visualization/Taiwan Tourism Inbound&Outbound Report/README.md

 - The shape map relies on Mandarin location names to match the TopoJSON file, limiting flexibility to switch location labels in visuals.

 ## Credits
 - Data Sources: Tourism statistics from the Tourism Administration, M.O.T.C.
-Taiwan (政府觀光署)
+Taiwan (交通部觀光署)
-- Map Files (TopoJSON): Taiwan TopoJSON files created by [jason2506](jason2506.github.io/Taiwan.TopoJSON/), based on Taiwan’s official geographic boundary data.
+- Map Files (TopoJSON): Taiwan TopoJSON files created by [jason2506](https://github.com/jason2506/Taiwan.TopoJSON), based on Taiwan’s official geographic boundary data.

 ## License
-This dashboard uses publicly released data from the Taiwanese government for non-commercial, academic purposes.
+This dashboard uses publicly available data from the Taiwanese government for non-commercial, academic purposes.
-All Power BI files, M code transformations, and visuals in this repository are shared under the MIT License.
+All Power BI files, M code transformations, and visuals in this repository are licensed under the MIT License.
 Disclaimer: This project is for personal learning and demonstration purposes only and is not affiliated with any government agency or the creator of the TopoJSON files.